augusto-mate/learnloop/README.md

 ### Our Solution
 LearnLoop flips the model — students teach each other, guided by AI that prompts, corrects, and encourages.
 This creates a feedback loop that deepens understanding and builds mastery.

 ## ✨ Key Features
 - **AI Mentor** 🤖 – Generates quizzes, flashcards, and personalized feedback based on the student's explanation.
 - **Peer-to-peer Teaching** 🧑‍🏫 – Students record short explanations and receive instant AI-driven suggestions.
 - **Progress Dashboard** 📈 – Visualizes mastery and identifies weak points for targeted review.
-- **Inclusive Access** 📱 – Lightweight, mobile-first, optimized for low-bandwidth environments (Offline-first design).
+- **Inclusive Access** 📱 – Lightweight, mobile-first, and optimized for low-bandwidth environments.

 ---